Skip to main content

 Another thing to avoid?
 Comparison.
 Just because your brother's wife went through IVF and had the "perfect" pregnancy and seemed to love it 24/7 doesn't mean you should too.
 Each person and each pregnancy are unique.

 Feelings are just feelings - not a reason to judge yourself.
-You’ll enjoy your pregnancy more fully if you simply avoid shaming yourself for not enjoying it more!
+You’ll enjoy your pregnancy more fully if you simply avoid shaming yourself.

 How do I transition from fertility patient to parent?

-For some, infertility disappears the moment the baby arrives, not to be thought of again, or at least not frequently.
+For some, the pain of infertility disappears the moment the baby arrives, not to be thought of again, or at least not frequently.
 But for most of us, it sticks around and rears its ugly head at moments that we think should feel less tender because we’ve now had our own baby:

-• Pregnancy and baby shower announcements
+- Pregnancy and baby shower announcements

-• Questions about when we’re going to have another baby
+- Questions about when we’re going to have another baby

-• Feeling the pain of knowing that there may not be another child
+- Feeling the pain of knowing that there may not be another child

-• Considering when to start treatment again to have another child
+- Considering when to start treatment again to have another child

-• Bumping into a pregnant friend
+- Bumping into a pregnant friend

 Switching identities from fertility patient to parent is, of course, a relief.
 You finally get to be a parent instead of someone standing on the sidelines looking on at all the fun.
+That relief can also be delayed, as those nine months of pregnancy aren't always when we feel that role shift from patient to parent - that often doesn’t happen until baby arrives.

-Some of us feel almost shocked when there’s an actual baby in our arms after so much time spent trying and waiting.
+Note: Some of us feel almost shocked when there’s an actual baby in our arms after so much time spent trying and waiting.
 Be patient with yourself and know it will eventually feel real (and joyous).

 Will I be a good parent?

 Like any other parent, you will want to do things perfectly and then come to realize that there’s a whole range of what that looks like for each family.
 Some babies have a harder time adjusting to the outside world and will cry a lot, even when you are doing everything right.
-It's okay to feel frustrated and overwhelmed.

-Remember: you are the best parent for your baby, and the tough moments will pass.
+Remember: You are the best parent for your baby, and the tough moments will pass.

 A good rule of thumb to follow throughout parenthood?
 Keep forgiving yourself.
 Perfect isn't necessary (or even possible), so don’t be hard on yourself.
 You will do this right enough.